PSE (Personal and Social Education)

 Form classes

-PSE material is timetabled to be delivered during a Monday period 3.
+PSE material is timetabled to be delivered by our Principal Teachers of Pupil Support, one period a week.
 The work is sourced and developed by Pupil Support staff.
 It is evaluated and improved through our Quality Assurance process.
 A wide range of topics are covered, examples of these include bullying, sexual health, drugs education, rights and responsibilities, careers, emotional intelligence and study skills.

 External Agencies